Wednesday, September 20

 7 p.m.
 Erev Rosh Hashanah Service (Sanctuary)

-This contemporary service, appropriate for all ages, is led by our rabbis, cantor and congregational choir and ensemble.
-We will provide a printed prayer book designed by our clergy.
+This contemporary service, appropriate for all ages, is led by our rabbis, cantor and congregational choir and instrumental ensemble.
 Childcare is available for children too young to sit through the services (see below).

 ASL interpreted.
 New Mishkan HaNefesh prayer books will be provided.